florentduchesne/LuckBobblehead/readme.md

 # Luck Bobblehead
 ## LuckBobbleHeadDiceThrower
 React Native app that can throw X dice N times and aggregate the results.
+Vibecoded with ChatGPT Codex.
+Only supports french right now.

 ## Python Scripts